edia-toolbox/edia_rcas/Assets/com.edia.rcas/Samples~/ControllerExecuter/Readme.md

 1. Controller
 2. Executer

-RCAS is responsible for all networked interactions between `controller` and `executer` sides.
-RCAS makes it possible to do this on separate machines via network traffic.
+`EDIA Remote` is responsible for all networked interactions between `controller` and `executer` sides.
+It makes it possible to do this on separate machines via network traffic.
 Currently only tested with Windows-based builds, but should be working as an Android APK too.
 Which gives opportunities for a tablet or even phone based app.

-For details checkout the `Documentation` (in `[Assets/]com.edia.rcas`).

 ## Controller
 This scene is an example of the `controller` end.